The Right Way of Getting Your Finances In Order

 Balance Transfer Cards are ideal if you don’t plan on buying anything using them.
-If you do your just adding more debt and typically at a higher APR.
+If you do you’re just adding more debt and typically at a higher APR.
 If you need to use a credit card for spending then you should try and get a low APR or 0% purchase card.

-If you are unsure if you can clear the balance each month then these cards will allow you borrow at a lower cost.
+If you are unsure if you can clear the balance each month then these cards will allow you to borrow at a lower cost.

-If you are able to pay your balance off each month then you might do better to look at cash back or reward cards.
+If you are able to pay your balance off each month then you might do better to look at cashback or reward cards.
 This will offer lots of benefits to those who make repayments in full each month.

 Sort Out Those Credit Cards

 If you have a credit card that has an outstanding balance and you have paying interest then it would be wide to get a balance transfer card with 0% interest.
-This will allow you pay of your credit card debt quicker and cheaper.
+This will allow you pay off your credit card debt quicker and cheaper.

 Switch Bank Account